ibm-cloud-docs/account/catalog-add-private.md

 ## Before you begin
 {: #prereq-create}

+1. Verify that you're using a Pay-As-You-Go or Subscription account.
+See [Viewing your account type](/docs/account?topic=account-account_settings#view-acct-type) for more details.

 1. Review the list of software that you can onboard:

    * Helm charts on Kubernetes and {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} clusters